Hysteresis and Stabillity: Hysteresis

+As in Example~\ref{exmotivation}, various values of constant $u(t)$ affect the equilibria of \eqref{exbudworm} as shown in Figure~\ref{BudwormBifurcation}.
+This figure indicates changes in the quantity and stability of equilibria occur when $u$ equals $0, 0.159$ and $0.521$.
+For instance, when $u(t)$ is set to be the constant input 0.52 and $q=25$, equation~\eqref{exbudworm} exhibits multiple stable equilibria; namely,

 as computed in Maple.
-Using the condition in \eqref{condStab}, we find that $\bar x_1, \bar x_3$ are unstable equilibria and $\bar x_2, \bar x_4$ are stable.
-The phase portrait in Figure~\ref{fig:BudwormPhase} supports this.
+As well, $\bar a_1, \bar a_3$ are unstable equilibria and $\bar a_2, \bar a_4$ are stable.
+The phase portrait, constructed using Maple, in Figure~\ref{fig:BudwormPhase} supports this.

-When the birth rate is treated as the input of the system, the model exhibits hysteresis.
-Physically, the birth rate is always positive, therefore the input, $u(t)=\sin(\omega t)$ is placed in absolute value.
 The corresponding hysteresis loops of \eqref{exbudworm} are shown in Figure~\ref{fig:Budworm} and indicates persistent looping as $\omega$ goes to zero.
+Figure~\ref{fig:BudwormZoomed} shows the vertical ``jumps" of the hysteresis loops of \eqref{exbudworm} approaching closer to $0.159$ and $0.521$.